Berabjesus/Rogue-Tanks-Tank-Shooter-Game/README.md

 - Navigate to the root folder of your local copy and type `npm run test` to run jest.
 - You can add more tests in the `./test` directory.
 ### other information
 - I have used underscore score to identify private properties and methods in some classes.
-As you can see in this [eslint documentation](https://eslint.org/docs/rules/no-underscore-dangle) it's purely a preference. and I have disabled the respective eslint rules off.
+As you can see in this [eslint documentation](https://eslint.org/docs/rules/no-underscore-dangle) it's purely a preference, and I have disabled the respective eslint rules off.
 -`pixelArt: true, roundPixels: true,` rules can be used to enable the retro look.
 Just append them inside the config file.
-- if your run into `npm ERR!
-Unexpected end of JSON input while parsing near...` run the following in the their respective order. `npm config set fetch-retry-maxtimeout 60000`
+- if you run into `npm ERR!
+Unexpected end of JSON input while parsing near...` run the following in their respective order. `npm config set fetch-retry-maxtimeout 60000`
   `npm cache clean --force` `npm i`

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)